CaelanDever/Automated-Web-Application-Deployment-and-Monitoring/README.md

 Check your email settings and credentials.
 Verify the server has internet access.
 Test by filling the disk or lowering the threshold.

+# Phase 7: Virtualization and Scaling

+In this phase, you'll use Linode's virtualization tools and simple scaling strategies to expand your infrastructure.
+This will include deploying additional servers and automating their setup for load balancing.